firstseal/sathe/_resources/quantified self.md

 toc: true
 category: collections
 tag: resources
+description: Variouis links related to measuring metrics about oneself and analyzing it
 ---

 *The Quantified Self is a movement to incorporate technology into data acquisition on aspects of a person's daily life in terms of inputs (e.g. food consumed, quality of surrounding air), states (e.g. mood, arousal, blood oxygen levels), and performance (mental and physical).*